-The script which triggers the tracking events to Google must be loaded once (and only once) on every page of your site.
+The script that triggers/sends the tracking events to Google Analytics must be loaded once (and only once) on every page of your site.

-This corresponds to your Analytics property.
+This corresponds to your Google Analytics property.
 To find the tracking ID and code snippet:

 - Sign in to your Google Analytics account.